Can I take vitamin C for UTI?

 While cranberries contain vitamin C, this isn’t believed to be the reason why they prevent UTIs.
 No one knows the exact mechanism of action of cranberry juice in the prevention of UTIs but it is believed to interfere with the adherence of bacteria to the inner lining of the bladder.
 Early studies didn’t standardize the number of protective proanthocyanidins (PACs) in the cranberry supplements.
 It’s the PACs that appear to exert the greatest effect on UTIs.

-Recently, new, more concentrated supplements appear on the market that has achieved better results in preventing UTIs than cranberry juice or your regular cranberry pills.
+Recently, new, more concentrated supplements have been appearing on the market that have achieved better results in preventing UTIs than cranberry juice or your regular cranberry pills.

 A review study on cranberry juice in 2008 concluded that cranberry juice did reduce the incidence of recurrent UTIs; however, more recent reviews have shown no significant reduction in symptomatic, recurrent UTIs.
 While the protective effect of cranberry juice is equivocal, it doesn’t cause antibiotic resistances like low-dose antibiotics do and may work to prevent UTIs to a limited degree.

 A little-used preventive against UTIs is D-mannose.
 In animal studies, it has been shown to block the adhesion of pathogenic bacteria to the cells lining the bladder.
 A recent study (8) looked at giving 2 grams daily of D-mannose for six months.
 Other subjects took antibiotic (nitrofurantoin) prophylaxis or nothing.
 The incidence of recurrent UTI in the group taking D-mannose was just 15 percent versus 20 percent in the antibiotic prophylaxis group.
 Those that took nothing had a 60 percent incidence of UTI.